Learning from Protein Structure with Geometric Vector Perceptrons: Methods

+The main empirical validation of our architecture is its performance on two real-world tasks: computational protein design (CPD) and model quality assessment (MQA).
+These tasks, as illustrated in Figure~\ref{fig:gvp}B and described in detail in Section~\ref{sec:dataset}, are complementary in that one (CPD) predicts a property for each amino acid while the other (MQA) predicts a global property.

-\paragraph{Representations of proteins} A protein structure is a sequence of amino acids, where each amino acid consists of four \textit{backbone} atoms\footnote{C$\alpha$, C, N, and O.} and a set of \textit{sidechain} atoms located in 3D Euclidean space.
-Here we represent only the backbone because our MQA benchmark corresponds to the assessment of backbone structure.
-In CPD, the sidechains are by definition unknown.
+We represent a protein structure input as a proximity graph with a minimal number of scalar and vector features to specify the 3D structure of the molecule.
+A protein structure is a sequence of amino acids, where each amino acid consists of four \emph{backbone} atoms\footnote{C$\alpha$, C, N, and O. The alpha carbon C$\alpha$ is the central carbon atom in each amino acid residue.} and a set of \emph{sidechain} atoms located in 3D Euclidean space.
+We represent only the backbone because the sidechains are unknown in CPD, and our MQA benchmark corresponds to the assessment of backbone structure only.